TuanKiri/socks5/README.md

     Not all applications and browsers support socks authentication or socks protocol.
 You may need [extension](https://github.com/txthinking/socks5-configurator) for Chrome or another browser.

+If you have any questions, you can ask in [GitHub Discussions](https://github.com/JC5LZiy3HVfV5ux/socks5/discussions/new?category=q-a).

 ## References

 * [RFC 1928](https://www.rfc-editor.org/rfc/rfc1928.txt) SOCKS Protocol Version 5